IBM/Trusted-ML-Pipelines/README.md

 ## Instructions
 ### 1. Create a Jupyter notebook on Watson Studio or on the local machine
 To start with this tutorial, we need to first get an instant of Jupyter notebook running either on the Cloud using Watson Studio or on the local machine.
-To set it up on Watson Studio, go to https://github.com/IBM/pytorch-on-watson-studio to follow all the steps to learn about how to create a Notebook on Watson Studio and use it to train and test a MNIST PyTorch Model
+To set it up on Watson Studio, visit the [Watson Studio tutorial](https://github.com/IBM/pytorch-on-watson-studio) and follow all the steps to learn about how to create a Notebook on Watson Studio and use it to train with the MNIST PyTorch Model.

 ### 2. Run the ART, AIF360, ML Pipeline Notebook
 We will be going over the following three Jupyter notebooks.
-The first two notebooks will go over the concept behind ART and AIF360.
-Then the last notebook will create a Machine Learning Pipeline using KubeFlow Pipeline to leveage the concepts we learned from the previous two notebooks as a end to end pipeline scenario.
+The first two notebooks will go over the concepts behind Adversarial Robustness Toolbox (ART) and AI Fairness 360 (AIF360).
+Then the last notebook will create a Machine Learning Pipeline using the open source project, KubeFlow Pipeline, to leverage the concepts we learned from the previous two notebooks as an end to end pipeline scenario.

 #### 2.1.
-ART MNIST Adversarial training
+ART: MNIST Adversarial training
-[This notebook](notebooks/adversarial-training-mnist.ipynb) will use an attack method called fast gradent attack to generate adversarial samples.
-Then go over the concept of Adversarial training and showcase how this kind of training can better presist the attack from the adversarial samples.
+[This notebook](notebooks/adversarial-training-mnist.ipynb) will use an attack method called fast gradient attack to generate adversarial samples.
+Then go over some concepts of Adversarial training and showcase how this kind of training can better persist attacks from adversarial samples.

 If you are loading this notebook using Watson Studio, you can load it with the below URL link.
 ```shell
 https://raw.githubusercontent.com/IBM/ML-Pipelines-101/master/notebooks/adversarial-training-mnist.ipynb
 ```

 #### 2.2.
-AIF360 Gender Classification
+AIF360: Gender Classification
-[This notebook](notebooks/tutorial_gender_classification.ipynb) will train a Gender Classification using PyTorch.
-Then it will showcase how AIF360 can detect the bias from the dataset and mitigate the dataset using a preprocessing reweighting algorithm.
+[This notebook](notebooks/tutorial_gender_classification.ipynb) will train a Gender Classification model using PyTorch.
+Then it will showcase how AIF360 can detect the bias from the dataset and mitigate the dataset using a preprocessing algorithm called reweighting.

 If you are loading this notebook using Watson Studio, you can load it with the below URL link.
 ```shell